 Jekyll is an open-source framework for creating websites, based around Markdown with Liquid templates.
 In this guide, you will create a new Jekyll application and deploy it using Cloudflare Pages.
-You will be using the
+You use the

 jekyll CLI to create a new Jekyll site.

-Jekyll is written in Ruby, meaning that you'll need a functioning Ruby installation in order to install Jekyll.
+Jekyll is written in Ruby, meaning that you will need a functioning Ruby installation, like

 $ rbenv install 2.7.2